slauger/openshift-node-exporter-systemd/README.md

 - https://access.redhat.com/solutions/4844141

 If you still need to monitor your systemd units you have the option to deploy a additional, custom node exporter.
-This repository shows you how to do so.
+You can run the node exporter only for the systemd metrics and disable all other metrics.
+This repository shows you how you setup the node exporter and add it to the OpenShift Cluster Monitoring.

 ## What do you need

 - A `DaemonSet` with the node-exporter (runs privilged because of some hostPath volumes)
 - A headless `Service` (also creates the SSL certificate for you)
 - A `ServiceMonitor` to enable the scraping in the Prometheus instance
 - A `PrometheusRule` with your alert definitions

+Examples are stored in the `manifests` folder.

 ## TODOs